hiyukoim/ghost-friendlink-gateway/README.md

 Each token is unique, can be generated per platform ( Ko-fi, Patreon, Gumroad, your mum, etc.), and can be revoked anytime.
 Designed to run seamlessly on **Coolify** or any Docker-based host.
-※ This repo is vibe coded with Chat GPT-5, Codex and Cursor.
+※ This repo is vibe coded with Chat GPT-5 Codex, Gemini and Claude on Cursor (vibe coded!)

 ## Features